A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsubsection{Galilean transformation to the laboratory frame}

 Assume that the energy of helium-4 at rest is given by a function

-where $\mm^p$ is the momentum density of the excitations and where the internal energy $e_0$ is to be specified later.
-The energy of helium-4 in motion is then obtained by the Galilean transformation of the rest energy of helium-4 to the laboratory frame in which the liquid with mass density $\rho$ is moving with velocity $\vv_s$,
+where $\mm^{ex}$ is the momentum density of excitations and where the internal energy $e_0$ is to be specified later.
+The energy of helium-4 in motion is then obtained by the Galilean transformation of the rest energy of helium-4 to the laboratory frame in which the liquid with mass density $\rho$ is moving with velocity $\vv^s$,

-Note that $\rho_n(\rho,s)$ and $e_0$ are two functions of $\rho$ and $s$.
+where the formula $\mm = \mm^{ex}+\rho \vv^s$ was used.
+Note that $\rho_n(\rho,s)$ and $e_0(\rho,s)$ are two functions of $\rho$ and $s$.
 The normal density $\rho_n$ is not a state variable here.
 Instead, $\rho_n$ is a function of $\rho$ and $s$ that describes the effective inertia or the excitations (despite having no mass), see for instance \cite{fountain}.
-The rest energy of helium-4 is addressed later by means of statistical mechanics in Sections \ref{sec.e.phonons} and \ref{sec.e.rotons}, where is is shown that formula \eqref{eq.ep} is valid only approximately.
+Also, as $\rho_n$ can be seen as a metric-like tensor, that provides the scalar product in $|\mm^{ex}|^2$, and in more complicated cases, $\rho_n$ can even be anisotropic \cite{volovik-droplet}.
+The rest energy of helium-4 is addressed later by means of statistical mechanics in Sections \ref{sec.e.phonons} and \ref{sec.e.rotons}, where is shown that formula \eqref{eq.ep} is valid only approximately.

 Derivatives of energy \eqref{energy functional} with respect to the state variables are

 Equation \eqref{eq.dEdm} gives that